Categories

 The Spanish government formed a Commission on Holocaust-era Assets in 1997 to investigate Spain’s economic relations with the Third Reich during WWII.
 In 1999, the Commission’s work expanded to include an investigation regarding works of art bought or sold in Spain during the Holocaust.
 The Commission concluded that, in terms of economic cooperation and movable property, Spain’s role was very limited.
 Some Jewish groups and researchers criticized the Commission’s findings; specifically, they pointed out that the Commission did not conduct an investigation regarding the movement of looted works through Spain or sufficiently research existing art collections in Spain to ascertain whether they included works of art looted by Nazi Germany.

 The Thyssen-Bornemiza Museum in Spain has been the focus of a years-long restitution case, involving the painting “Rue Saint-Honoré” by Camille Pissarro, which was originally owned by Lilly Cassirer Neubauer.
-In the most recent court order, issued on January 9, 2024, the Ninth Circuit Court of Appeals in California addressed the issue of procedural law and concluded that the Thyssen-Bornemisza Collection Foundation is the owner of the painting.
+In a court order, issued on January 9, 2024, the Ninth Circuit Court of Appeals in California addressed the issue of procedural law and concluded that the Thyssen-Bornemisza Collection Foundation is the owner of the painting.
+However, in March 2025, the U.S. Supreme Court vacated the Ninth Circuit decision that had upheld the Spanish museum’s ownership and remanded the case for reconsideration under a new California statute designed to enhance restitution claims for Holocaust-era stolen property.

 In June 2024, Spain’s culture ministry published a list of more than 5,000 items plundered by the Franco regime – including paintings, sculptures, jewellery, furniture and religious ornaments.